igorsteinmacher/INF502-Fall2020/assignments/Assignment1.md

 4. Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```
+Part 1.
+- Fork repo (make mine)
+- Open git shell in your PC.
+I have to move the main folder from "C:/Google Drive/PhD ..." to "C:/Github... " using Github becouse the space in route ("pwd") results in an error.
+- Open git console in GitHub default working directory
+- Clone the repo 'git clone https://github.com/gonzalezivan90/INF502-Fall2019.git'
+- Check `git branch` - `git checkout` - `git log --decorate` for see the current repo status
+- Check `git log --graph --all` for see historical changes
+- Create a branch using `git branch handson`
+- Use `git checkout master` and `git diff handson` to see differences between *handson to *master.
+This command don't show changes.
+- Use `git merge handson` to merge *handson to *master.
+- Use `git branch math` and `git checkout math` to create a new branch and move on it
+- Add the lines on /handson/B.py.
+Use `git add B.py` and `git commit -m "Add two lines in B.py on handson branch"`
+- Add 1 line on /master/B.py (I had to cheat copy /handson/B.py to /B.py).
+Use `git add B.py` and `git commit -m "Add 1 lines in B.py on master branch"`
+- Use `git checkout master` - `git add B.py` - `git commit -m "add one lines in B.py on master branch"` - `git merge math`.
+These commands were used to edit /B.py and try to merge /math/B.py with master file.
+None problem but neither results.
+- Use `git merge --abort` to abort the previous merge.
+- As non error given, as expected in point 11, go to 12.
+- Use `git checkout master` - `git merge handson` - `git rebase` to get a up-to-date master branche.
+- Use `git push --all origin` to push all changes to cloud.

+At some point I had challenges with working directory.
+Once y move to non-space path, the other big problem is that branching didn't copy files into them.
+So expected merges and conflicts didn't worked well.
 ```